kimikato/contact-form-7-serial-numbers/readme.txt

 1. Edit Settings in the Admin panels.

 == Changelog ==

+= 0.8.1 - 2016/01/29 =
+* Fixed: Fixed a bug that was saved the value of the before adding the counts

 = 0.8.0 - 2016/01/29 =
 * Added: Confirm work with Contact Form 7 4.3.1